JATOS/JATOS-Blog/_posts/2017-03-03-Database_Recovery.md

 java.lang.IllegalStateException: Reading from cache:nio:C:/jatos-2.2.4_win_java/database/jatos.mv.db failed; file length 868352 read length 98304 at 15183555 [1.4.192/1]
 ```

 Doesn't look nice, does it?
+Somehow the H2 database got corrupted.

 Usually the H2 database JATOS is using as a default is very reliable and so far I've never had an incident where data were damaged.